-Simply put, data visualisation compares multiple values and puts the information into context.
+Simply put, data visualization compares multiple values and puts the information into context.
 The process comes in two steps:

-- Discover: the collection and organisation of data
+- Discover: the collection and organization of data

-“Of all methods for analysing and communicating statistical information, well-designed data graphics are usually the simplest and at the same time the most powerful.”
+“Of all methods for analyzing and communicating statistical information, well-designed data graphics are usually the simplest and at the same time the most powerful.”

 – Edward Tufte

 The human brain has been dubbed a “pattern recognition machine”.
-Good dataviz should be understandable, memorable and actionable.
+Good data visualization should be understandable, memorable, and actionable.
 For designers, it is crucial to simplify the data, so it’s easier to translate it to something visual that viewers can understand and decipher without issue.

 1. Using repetition

 Repetition is not repeating the exact same visual elements throughout a design, but more so reusing similar elements to make a cohesive piece of work.
-For some design work that is complex, like dataviz, using repetition will create a sense of unity and consistency, strengthening the design.
+For some design work that is complex, like data visualization, using repetition will create a sense of unity and consistency, strengthening the design.

 Some say that repetition in design is a sort of brainwashing – that the more people see it, the more they will be familiar with it, thus remember it better.
 It is human nature to be attracted to familiarity.

-In communicating data, repetition can be reflected through using similar chart types, shapes or colours in the design.
-By using repetition, designers are non-verbally creating association between the elements, communicating to the viewers that the different content are related to one another.
+In communicating data, repetition can be reflected through using similar chart types, shapes, or colors in the design.
+By using repetition, designers are non-verbally creating an association between the elements, communicating to the viewers that the different content is related to one another.

 Alignment refers to lining up the graphic elements in a type of grid — either vertically or horizontally.